Est.2010

 From predicting risks to automating routine admin, artificial intelligence is helping project professionals save time, make better decisions, and deliver results with more confidence.
 It’s not about replacing people; it’s about giving Project Managers the insights and efficiency they need to lead smarter.

-From 2023 to 2024 in the UK alone, the number of organisations using AI tools more than doubled from just 9% to 22%, according to the Office for National Statistics.
-In 2025, that growth is being felt across every major industry, from construction to finance, as teams turn to AI to improve delivery, forecasting, and collaboration.
+Last year in the UK alone, nearly a quarter (23%) of businesses reported using AI tools, according to the latest data from the Office for National Statistics.
+In 2026, that growth is being felt across every major industry, from construction to finance, as teams turn to AI to improve delivery, forecasting, and collaboration.

 For Project Managers, this shift means opportunity.